-Even though these reports are intended for informing standard setters and regulators in the first instance, the research team aims at further analysing the related data and thus expand the reports into academic papers, publishable in highly reputable journals in the future.
+Even though these outputs are intended for informing standard setters and regulators in the first instance, the research team aims at further analysing the related data and thus expand the reports into academic papers, publishable in highly reputable journals in the future.

 How real-time and quick-time data is shaping and transforming the practice and decision-making of financial analysts and professional investors.

-Beyond these externally funded projects, the researchers associated with Observatory are currently working on the following policy relevant academic papers:
+Beyond these externally funded projects, the researchers associated with the Observatory are currently working on the following policy relevant academic papers: